liamcottle/reticulum-meshchat/README.md

 - [ ] allow generating identity in python if rnid util is not available
 - [ ] make sure web ui can run in offline environment, so host tailwind/vue locally
 - [ ] conversations/contacts list ui with unread indicators
-- [ ] support saving conversation history across page reloads
+- [ ] support saving conversation history across page reloads, maybe an sqlite database
 - [ ] send images from web ui
 - [ ] send file attachments from web ui